Al3grus/al3grus/README.md

 Currently focused on Security Operations: SIEM detection engineering, AI-augmented alert triage, DFIR, and red-team methodology, with hands-on practice in a home lab built to mirror real MSSP infrastructure.

-eJPT (97%) and ISC² CC certified.
+eJPT (97%) certified.
 EU national, Brussels-based, eligible for EU SECRET security clearance.
 Active on CyberDefenders, TryHackMe (top 4% globally), and Hack The Box.

 ---